 Here are seven of the most common myths surrounding drug and alcohol abuse:

 A wealth of research shows that about 9% of people who try marijuana will become addicted to the drug.
 The number goes up to about 17% in those who start using marijuana while still in their teens and to 25% to 50% among daily users.

 “Pain medications are safe because doctors prescribe them.”

-Many kinds of prescription drugs are highly addictive, including opioid painkillers such as hydrocodone (Norco, Vicodin) and oxycodone (OxyContin, Percocet), and should be used only as prescribed and only for a few days.
-Research suggests that many teens who use heroin started by experimenting with prescription medication.
+Many kinds of prescription drugs are addictive.
+In fact, opioid painkillers are closely related to heroin.
+These include hydrocodone (Norco, Vicodin) and oxycodone (OxyContin, Percocet).
+They should be used only as prescribed for a few days.
+Research suggests that many people who use heroin started by experimenting with prescription medication.
 According to the Centers for Disease Control and Prevention, people who have become dependent on prescription opioids are 40 times more likely to use heroin.

 “I only drink beer, so I can’t be an alcoholic.”

+This is a dangerous and persistent alcohol myth.
 Alcoholism is not defined by what you drink but rather the effect drinking has on your life.
 If your drinking is causing problems at home or work, you have a problem.
-If you find that you need a few beers or a glass or two of wine every day after work just to unwind, you may have become psychologically dependent on alcohol and be putting your long-term health at risk.
+If you find you need a few beers or a glass or two of wine every day after work to unwind, you may already be psychologically dependent on alcohol.
+That means addicted.
+You are putting your long-term health at risk.